m039/XLIS/Cpp-Sharp-Blackmire/Readme.md

 - Doesn't throw an error if C# code uses C++ keywoards like `register`.
 - Can't change default header suffix: h -> hpp.
 - Headers are included as `<Foo.h>`, not as `"Foo.h"`.
-- No "using namespace CSharpFooLibrary;" in cpp files.
+- No `using namespace CSharpFooLibrary;` in cpp files.